 Having said that, the point of this post is not to shame anyone for having plastic in their lives.
 Instead, it’s about helping people to make informed choices about the viable alternatives that are available.
 Due to factors such as finances or ability, it may not be possible for some people to rid their lives of plastic.
 My thinking is that, if those of us that are able to reduce our plastic waste do our best to, hopefully, it could take some of the pressure off of the environment and leave the single-use plastics for those that truly need them.

-So, with all that being said, let’s get into the swaps I’ve been making to reduce my plastic waste.
-I’ve mostly been swapping out single-use plastic toiletries as a starting point and have shared my honest opinions on the products I’ve tried out below (* please scroll to the end of the post to read my disclosure about affiliate links in this post).
+So, with all that being said, let’s get into the plastic free toiletries I’ve been using to reduce my plastic waste.
+I’ve been o a bit of a journey with these and have tried out quite a few different products.
+I have shared my honest opinions on the toiletries below (* please scroll to the end of the post to read my disclosure about affiliate links in this post).

-What’s the use of a plastic-free toothbrush if your toothpaste is in a plastic tube hey?
-I know Georganics do a plastic-free toothpaste that comes in a glass jar but, friends and family that have used it, as well as some reviews I’ve read, are not keen on the taste and consistency of this paste.
+What’s the use of a plastic free toothbrush if your toothpaste is in a plastic tube hey?
+I know Georganics do a plastic free toothpaste that comes in a glass jar but personally I wasn’t keen on the texture or the taste of it.
 It’s also really expensive in comparison to a tube of the regular stuff.

-I skipped trying the glass jar option and instead went for Denttabs plastic free toothpaste tablets from Anything But Plastic.
+Instead, I’ve been using Denttabs plastic free toothpaste tablets from Peace with the Wild.
 You just chew the tablet until it foams up into a consistency that is pretty much the same as regular toothpaste, wet your toothbrush and brush as normal.
+The tablets come with and without fluoride if that’s a concern for you.

 Solid Shampoo and Conditioner Bars

-Once again, this is another plastic-free alternative that I’m really sold on.
-I first tried out solid shampoo and conditioner bars whilst on a camping holiday and let me tell you, having two bars that I could wash my entire body with wash a heck of a lot easier to deal with whilst living that field life – you also don’t have to worry about liquid limits when travelling by plane.
+I first switched to solid bars whilst on a camping holiday and let me tell you, having two bars that I could wash my entire hair and body with was a heck of a lot easier to deal with whilst living that field life – you also don’t have to worry about liquid limits when travelling by plane.

 Pro tip: to get the most out of solid bars, remove them from the shower/ bath area when not using them and let them air dry.
 You can also cut them up into smaller pieces and just use one at a time to avoid the whole thing dissolving quicker than it should.

-With that being said, my search for the perfect alternative to plastic bottled shampoo has not been easy and I have tested out at least 5-6 types and brands before finding something that was truly a viable option for me.
-I won’t go into too much detail here because I can, and will, dedicate an entire post to finding the best solid shampoo bars, but the main issues I came across were:
+Although I am 100% sold on solid shampoo and conditioner, my search for the perfect alternative to plastic bottled products was not easy.
+To date, I have tested out at least 5-6 types and brands before finding something that was truly a viable option for me.
+I won’t go into too much detail here because I will dedicate an entire post to finding the best solid shampoo bars, but the main issues I came across were:

 - natural shampoo bars don’t work for every hair type or water type – I live in an area of the UK with very hard water and just found this worked against all the goodness of the shampoo bars I was trying out.